Jim Gallagher (footballer)

-Jim Gallagher (born 16 March 1931) is a former Australian rules footballer who played with Footscray in the Victorian Football League (VFL) during the 1950s.
+Jim Gallagher (born 16 March 1931) is a former AFL or Australian rules footballer who played with Footscray in the Victorian Football League (VFL) during the 1950s.

+Originally from Tallangatta, Gallagher was recruited via Assumption College, Kilmore where he won their best and fairest award in 1947 and 1948.

 He was a member of Footscray's 1954 premiership winning side, playing as a half back flanker.
 Despite appearing 151 times for the Bulldogs in the VFL he never once kicked a goal.

 Gallagher was a VFL interstate representative and was named in the interchange bench in Footscray's official 'Team of the Century'.